obophenotype/cell-ontology/documentation/relations_guide.md

 ### Taxon constraints

-in_taxon
+in_taxon some <NCBI_taxon term>
+only_in_taxon some <NCBI_taxon term>

 e.g.
+TBA

-The following should be recorded as annotation_property axioms as they are shortcuts for more this allows are pipelines to safely use them in reasoning.
+The following should be recorded using an annotation_property axiom:

-only_in_taxon  # Not currently true.
-Obviously cannot be used in nested class expressions if this is true.

 never_in_taxon

+e.g.

+TBA

 Further reading: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3098089/

+Inference of taxon constraints from other ontologies:

+Relationships to taxon constrained terms from other ontologies can result in inferred taxon constraints.

+Examples:
+ - Inference of Taxon constraints from taxon constrainted makers:
+ - Inference of Taxon constraints from taxon constrainted anatomy:

 ### Recording function

 We record cellular function by linking to GO biological process terms using the relation (objectProperty) **'capable of'**

+e.g. 'capable of' some 'androgen secretion'

 ### Recording developmental lineage